 - Don’t write about controversial topics.
 You don’t want to risk offending the admission committee.
 And touchy subjects rarely make good personal statement essays anyway.

 - Don’t go for gimmicks.
 Even though you want to stand out, a gimmicky essay isn’t the way to do it.
 (For example, submitting a song instead of a personal statement…when you’re not studying music.)

 - Don’t stuff your essay with big “smart” words, and don’t use flowery language either.
 Use clear language to tell a compelling story.

 - Don’t lift your personal statement from an existing academic essay or—worse—from someone else entirely.
-Besides plagiarizing being, you know, wrong, if you can’t get through your personal statement, you definitely aren’t cut out for the writing demands of grad school.
+Besides plagiarizing being, you know, wrong, if you can’t get through your personal statement and need an essay service to help you, you definitely aren’t cut out for the writing demands of grad school.
 Fact.